Black cats have a reputation for being unlucky. National Black Cat Day helps remind us how special and deserving of adoption these cats are!

 - Use the hashtag #NationalBlackCatDay to spread the word about the day on social media.
 Here is a tweet to get you started:

-There are close to 2000 National Days in the year and over 150 of them are celebrated in October.
-To see them all, have a look at this post to discover more about the National Days in October, as well as the October Printable Calendar of National Days.
+There are close to 2000 national days in the year and over 150 of them are celebrated in October.
+To see them all, have a look at this post to discover more about the national days in October.

 Is food your thing?
 Each day of the month has a food or drink associated with it, too.
-There are lots of great food holidays in October.
+Check out the full list of October food holidays here.

 - National Cake Decorating Day – Any excuse is a great excuse for cake!